seppzer0/zero_kernel/README.md

   --clean               clean the root directory
 ```

 ### **Prerequisites**

 To launch the tool you need to make sure you have the following:

 - Python 3.6+;
-- a Debian-based operating system AND/OR Docker installation.
+- a Debian-based operating system **AND/OR** Docker/Podman installation.

 You will also need a few Python packages.
 To install them, use: